 - Select the relevant option under Client Permissions.

-- Select Assign external Bugs to client users if they need to work on the bugs.
+- Select Assign external bugs to client users if you need to work on the bugs.
 This will show the client user's name in Assign To.

 Configure the email address to let users submit bugs via email.